Policy and Procedure Name:

 will identify if there are any possible duplicate claims.

-If an IW does not have a SSN or visa number, claims services staff will
+an IW does not have an SSN or visa number, claims services staff will check the

-check the “Tax ID unavailable” box in the claims management system so that
+“Tax ID unavailable” box in the claims management system so that compensation

-Verify that the employer policy number listed in the claims management
+that the employer policy number listed in the claims management system matches

-system matches the employer information documented in the file and that the
+the employer information documented in the file and that the evidence supports

 i.